ntpa/fantasy-stat-track/README.md

 ```

-> If you wish to contribute or make fork public, please make sure to add `creds.js` to your `.gitignore`
+> If you wish to contribute or make fork public, please make sure to add `creds.ts` and resulting 'creds.js' to your `.gitignore`

 3. Run the TypeScript compiler